gvkk123/msthesisieee80211p/README.md

 This repository provides the MATLAB Code and the Documentation for my MS Thesis.

-This repository is available for public domain and can be accessed via the following link: https://github.com/gvkk123/msthesisieee80211p
+This repository can be accessed via the following link:

+https://github.com/gvkk123/msthesisieee80211p